study-ORCATech-cloud/git-labs/LAB10-GitHub-Actions-Basics/LAB.md

 * Identify any failed steps and understand why they failed.

 ## Task 8: Create a Matrix Build
-* Modify your workflow to include a matrix strategy that tests your code on multiple Python versions (e.g., 3.8, 3.9, 3.10).
+* Modify your workflow to include a matrix strategy that tests your workflow on multiple operating systems (e.g., ubuntu-latest, windows-latest, macos-latest).
-* Configure the `actions/setup-python@v4` action to use the version from the matrix.
+* Configure any OS-specific commands with appropriate conditionals.
 * Push your changes and observe the matrix builds in the Actions tab.

 ## Bonus Task